The 20 Largest Cities in the World

-Current population: 14,967,667
+Current population: 14,967,667 million people

 Istanbul, formerly Constantinople, ranks as the most populated city in all of Europe, according to World Population Review (although technically, half of the city lies in Asia).
 This is a significant improvement of a sort, considering that it was the most populated city in the world back in 1502.
 Nevertheless, the city’s residents doubled their population in the 1980s, when the parameters of its borders greatly expanded.
-It boasts the largest airport in the world—a lucky happenstance for one of the fastest growing metropolises.
+It boasts the largest airport in the world—a lucky happenstance for one of the fastest-growing metropolises.

 13. Buenos Aires, Argentia

-Current population: 15,057,273
+Current population: 15,057,273 million people

 Although the capital city of Argentina has only 3 million people living within its urban core, its wider, 2,681-square-kilometer region is home to the second largest population in South America.
 Although the suburbs of the greater metropolitan region have burgeoned over the last 70 years, the city center has remained pretty constant, size-wise; its stagnant economy has meant that folks are more prone to move out of town than into it.
 The best cities that people move to usually have a strong economy, but the people living there actually define a city.
 People in cities across the world should think about how this is the kindest city in America.

 12. Chongqing, China